HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - Parents should find and reunite with their children.
 We will look to the direction of professional recommendations, but encourage adults to use discernment to stay safe for them.

-- HEAT provides door monitors in our ballrooms for our dancers’ safety.
-In addition, staff are constantly monitoring our events.
-If an issue arises door monitors, staff, and/or faculty will alert our HEAT Directors.
+- HEAT Staff are constantly monitoring our events.
+If an issue arises, HEAT Staff and/or faculty will alert our HEAT Directors.

 - For Questions on our HEAT Policies, Pricinples, & Procedures please email: firstname.lastname@example.org